tomy2105/KnowledgeNotes/cloud/google.md

 Managed network address translation service, so that resources without public IP addresses can access the internet while hosts outside their VPC network cannot directly access any of the private resources behind the Cloud NAT gateway.

-Private Google access to allow resources that only have internal IP addresses to reach the external IP addresses of Google APIs and services.
+**Private Google access** to allow resources that only have internal IP addresses to reach the external IP addresses of Google APIs and services.
 This is enabled on a subnet by subnet basis!

 More info [here](https://cloud.google.com/nat/docs/overview/) and [sketchnote](https://thecloudgirl.dev/cloudnat.html).

 #### Cloud Armor

 Google provides Infrastructure DDoS support through global load balancers at level 3 and level 4 traffic.
-If you have enabled CDN, this will also protect backend resources because a DDOS results in a cache hit instead of hitting your resources as shown on the right.
+If you have enabled CDN, this will also protect backend resources because a DDOS results in a cache hit instead of hitting your resources.

 For additional features over the built-in DDoS protection, can use Cloud Armor to create network security policies with allow lists that allow known/required addresses through and deny lists to block known attackers.